sohumgala/Team-2132-Harvest4Us/README.md

 To run the Harvest4Us app, you will first need to set up the backend.
 Once the backend is up and running, you can then build and run the app via Android Studio.

 ## Backend Setup
-The backend is comprised of a Flask HTTP server connected to a MYSQL database.
+The backend is comprised of a Flask HTTP server connected to a MySQL database.
 This section will show how to setup the backend and database locally.

 ### Local Database setup (Only needs to be done once)